-"Christianity in the Middle East" is a quarterly, bilingual scientific journal on topical issues of modern and historical Christian Middle East issues.
+"Christianity in the Middle East" is a international, quarterly, bilingual scientific journal on theology and on topical issues of modern and historical Christian Middle East issues.

 The Middle East is the region where the Christian religion originated and had its initial distribution.
 The problems of the formation and development of Christianity in the Middle East deserve careful study in the light of the new challenges associated with the transformation of the Christian presence in the region.
 The journal is interested in the publication of scientific research, regardless of the confessional and religious affiliation of the author.
 The journal does not distinguish the value of articles on the basis of a statement about the author's belonging to the Christian religion and sympathy for it.

 The journal is planned to be developed in three thematic areas presented below.